gemmaellis16/yoga-project/README.md

 * Psychological properties of colours text in the Readme.md were found here

 ### Media
-* Gallery images created by the developer and from
+* All images created by the developer
-* Main page image created by ..........

 ### Aknowledgments
 * My mentor for feedback and support